|Coordinates:||25.2625 N 91.6991 E|

 In other locations of the world in similar geography would form just a small stream.
 But Nohkalikai Falls are falling from very special plateau - one of the rainiest places in the world mentioned in almost every geography schoolbook around the world - Cherrapunji.

 Plateau around Cherrapunji (Sohra) town is almost barren and in winter it can become quite dry (and cold).
 But in summer, as the moist monsoon winds from the endless plains of Bangladesh and Bengal Bay start blowing towards Tibet, they meet sudden obstacle - steep Khasi Hills.
 As a result here are experienced downpours of fantastic intensity.
-In Cherrapunji in one day (in 15th - 16th June 1995) even rained 1,563 mm (three times more than in London PER YEAR).
+In Cherrapunji in one day (on June 15-16, 1995) even rained 1,563 mm (three times more than in London PER YEAR).

 As a result, the beautiful Khasi Hills are adorned with ribbons of countless waterfalls and Nohkalikai Falls belong to the most impressive ones.